1300 riders tackle GFNY Cannes this Sunday

 Caroline Lindsay,

-Gran Premio New York City (GP NYC), will take place on May 17, 2026, as a UCI-sanctioned professional road race held on the same course and on the same day as the Michelob ULTRA GFNY World Championship New York City,, with the professional field starting approximately ten minutes ahead of the mass-participation race.
-The two events are conducted as separate competitions under their respective regulations, sharing the same roads and infrastructure.
+Gran Premio New York City (GP NYC) will take place on May 17, 2026, as a UCI-sanctioned professional road race held on the same course and on the same day as the Michelob ULTRA GFNY World Championship New York City.
+The professional peloton will start approximately ten minutes ahead of the mass-participation field.

 The official GFNY website is: gfny.com.